geudde/attic-chest/pages/13.reference/01.porden/docs.md

 To frame a deeper snare I seek my cave.”<br>
 She spoke, and plunged indignant in the wave.

-Alfred scarce gone, Alonzo hears the alarms
-Of earnest fight, and sees the gleam of arms;
-Advancing to the spot, he viewed his friend

-With two strong knights on noble steeds contend;
-And now the first his manly arm has slain, "\

-Who still in dying grasp'd his courser's rein, V

-While, faint with wounds, the victor prest the plain; J Yet begs Alonzo, with his latest breath,
-To guard Miranda, and avenge his death.
-He mounts the vacant steed — The stranger knight
-Turns his swift courser and declines the fight.
-He flies — Alonzo follows. — As he flew, "\

-His spear the Spaniard at the caitiff threw, ^90 ^

-When, lo! in flames he vanish'd from his view; }

-He leaves his steed, and seeks his spear — in vain.
-Nor spear, nor steed, Alonzo finds again.
-Bewilder'd in the gloom, no path to guide
-Thro' shades that spread alike on every side,
-He strays, and mourns his hopes by magic crost,
-His post deserted, and the fortress lost;
-And when the morning broke, the feeble ray
-No path discovered to direct his way.
-Whene'er his steps pursue some seeming track,

-It sinks in wood, or circling leads him back.

-At length he thought, — When first my eyes survey'd

-This fort, whose fatal law my steps betray 'd,

-In western skies the setting orb of day

-Tipt its high turrets with a lingering ray;

-Dark rose its walls embattled on the sight,

-And grimly frown'd amid the crimson light,

-Hence westward lies the fort — that course pursued,

-Ere long must lead me from this fatal wood."

-Fresh hope and strength the welcome thought bestow'd, Less thick the wood, less toilsome seem'd the road.
-And soon the Castle's rising towers he sees
-O'er the high summits of the waving trees.
-Arriv'd, for entrance long in vain he calls. —
-The surly warder answer'd from the walls:
-No second entrance here our laws allow
-To recreant warriors who forget their vow,
-And leave their posts unguarded in the night; —
-The maids departed with the dawning light."

-He spoke: suspicion fili'd Alonzo's breast,

-Tho' all unwont to harbour such a guest:
-His brave companions vanish'd from his sight;
-Himself deluded by the magic knight;

-The law unusual, which had thus remov'd

-From his protecting arm the maid he loved;

-All from one common source appear'd to spring, —

-The jealous hatred of the fiery king.

-’Tis false!he cried; the maids are here, and I

-Will win a passage to their sight, or die."

-Now to the walls the wily Baron came;

-Sir knight,he said, your own base conduct blame;
-In vain with rage an entrance you demand,
-We scorn the prowess of a single hand.
-But come and prove, the maids no longer here,
+Alfred scarce gone, Alonzo hears the alarms<br>
+Of earnest fight, and sees the gleam of arms;<br>
+Advancing to the spot, he viewed his friend<br>
+With two strong knights on noble steeds contend;<br>
+And now the first his manly arm has slain,<br>
+Who still in dying grasp’d his courser’s rein,<br>
+While, faint with wounds, the victor prest the plain;<br>
+Yet begs Alonzo, with his latest breath,<br>
+To guard Miranda, and avenge his death.<br>
+He mounts the vacant steed — The stranger knight<br>
+Turns his swift courser and declines the fight.<br>
+He flies — Alonzo follows. — As he flew,<br>
+His spear the Spaniard at the caitiff threw,<br>
+When, lo! in flames he vanish’d from his view;<br>
+He leaves his steed, and seeks his spear — in vain.<br>
+Nor spear, nor steed, Alonzo finds again.<br>
+Bewilder’d in the gloom, no path to guide<br>
+Thro’ shades that spread alike on every side,<br>
+He strays, and mourns his hopes by magic crost,<br>
+His post deserted, and the fortress lost;<br>
+And when the morning broke, the feeble ray<br>
+No path discovered to direct his way.<br>
+Whene’er his steps pursue some seeming track,<br>
+It sinks in wood, or circling leads him back.<br>
+At length he thought, — “When first my eyes survey’d<br>
+This fort, whose fatal law my steps betray’d,<br>
+In western skies the setting orb of day<br>
+Tipt its high turrets with a lingering ray;<br>
+Dark rose its walls embattled on the sight,<br>
+And grimly frown’d amid the crimson light,<br>
+Hence westward lies the fort — that course pursu’d,<br>
+Ere long must lead me from this fatal wood.”

+Fresh hope and strength the welcome thought bestow’d,<br>
+Less thick the wood, less toilsome seem’d the road.<br>
+And soon the Castle’s rising towers he sees<br>
+O’er the high summits of the waving trees.<br>
+Arriv’d, for entrance long in vain he calls. —<br>
+The surly warder answer’d from the walls:<br>
+“No second entrance here our laws allow<br>
+To recreant warriors who forget their vow,<br>
+And leave their posts unguarded in the night; —<br>
+The maids departed with the dawning light.”

+He spoke: suspicion fill’d Alonzo’s breast,<br>
+Tho’ all unwont to harbour such a guest:<br>
+His brave companions vanish’d from his sight;<br>
+Himself deluded by the magic knight;<br>
+The law unusual, which had thus remov’d<br>
+From his protecting arm the maid he loved;<br>
+All from one common source appear’d to spring, —<br>
+The jealous hatred of the fiery king.<br>
+“’Tis false!” he cried; “the maids are here, and I<br>
+Will win a passage to their sight, or die.”

+Now to the walls the wily Baron came;<br>
+“Sir knight,” he said, “your own base conduct blame;<br>
+In vain with rage an entrance you demand,<br>
+We scorn the prowess of a single hand.<br>
+But come and prove, the maids no longer here,<br>
 Alike unjust your anger and your fear."

 He ceased: — the drawbridge falls — Alonzo's mind